Background pattern

 • abnormal milk production

-Frequency unknown: cannot be estimated from available data
+Frequency not known: cannot be estimated from the available data

 • aggression

-• dizziness.
+• vertigo.

-Reporting side effects
+Reporting of side effects

-5. Conservation of Venlafaxine Sun
+5. Storage of Venlafaxina Sun

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 Do not use this medication after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Blister: Store in the original packagingto protect it from moisture.
+Blister: Store in the original packaging to protect it from moisture.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of Venlafaxina Sun